 - Letters of recommendation (3)

 At the beginning of the first term of enrollment, students attend orientation during which the student handbook is disseminated and discussed, students’ ethical and professional obligations and personal growth expectations as counselors-in-training are explained, and eligibility for licensure/certification is reviewed.

-You may also be interested in the Rehabilitation track of IIT's APA-accredited Clinical Psychology Ph.D. program.
+You may also be interested in the Rehabilitation track of Illinois Tech's APA-accredited Clinical Psychology program.
 This program combines preparation in clinical and rehabilitation psychology to prepare you to be a licensed Clinical Psychologist practicing in rehabilitation settings.
 Specific information on the program can be found here.

 3105 South Dearborn Street, Room 248D